TEMz1/Cinema-Booking-System-CRUD-/README.md

 **Changing Mailer and Payment Gateway:**

-4th Step: You need to change email on PHP Mailer in CUSTOMER/ 5th Step: You need to change with your Key on MidTrans (Client Key or Server Key) in CUSTOMER/
+4th Step: You need to change email on PHP Mailer in CUSTOMER/bookingSuccess.php file , CUSTOMER/process.php file and CUSTOMER/process_forgot_password.php file 5th Step: You need to change with your Key on MidTrans (Client Key or Server Key) in CUSTOMER/bookingSuccess.php file and CUSTOM/displayBookingDetails.php file

 **Creating database:**